basp/linie/README.md

-# linie
+# Linsi
-Ray tracing kernel
+Linsi is a very basic ray tracing kernel.